Library & Knowledge Service FAQ

 A

 The library is located on the ground floor of the Education Centre at the Royal Liverpool Hospital site.
 At Aintree, the Library is located on the first floor of the Clinical Sciences building.
+There is no physical Library at Broadgreen Hospital but we have an I.T.
+Room in Kent Lodge.

 Q